ansible/ansible-lightspeed/docs/faq/index.md

 GitHub requires that an OAuth application request a minimum set of permissions in order to exist as a connected application.

-The permissions `Read org and team membership, read org projects` allow Ansible Lightspeed to verify participants in the closed beta program; those users belong to a specific team that is verified upon authorization.
-Ansible Lightspeed does not use the permission to read other organizational repository data or use GitHub API data for any other purpose.
+Ansible Lightspeed does not use OAuth permissions to read organizational repository data or use GitHub API data for any other purpose.
+GitHub is only used for authentication and your GitHub username is used as your username for access to Ansible Lightspeed.

 ## What is the content matching score and how is it calculated?